 The MBA Policy Committee considers a number of characteristics essential for success in the program and evaluates a candidate for admission based on these characteristics.
-An ability to excel in the MBA program is indicated by a high GMAT score, past academic achievements (undergraduate GPA), and recommendations that speak to the candidate's intellectual capacity.
+An ability to excel in the MBA+ program is indicated by a high GMAT score (GMAT is not required for the Accelerated MBA Program), past academic achievements (undergraduate GPA), and recommendations that speak to the candidate's intellectual capacity.
 In addition, the committee considers several individual factors to be of equal importance.
 Motivation and leadership, as well as excellent communication and interpersonal skills, are highly valued in a professional manager.
 Successful candidates have these proven characteristics, which are revealed in past work experience, a self-evaluation essay, and recommendation letters.
-The committee carefully weighs all of these factors in making an admission recommendation to the Doermer School of Business.
+The committee carefully weighs all of these factors in making an admission recommendation to the Doermer Schools of Business.

-Admission decisions are valid for 12 months from the semester of acceptance indicated in the applicant's admission letter.
+Admission decision are valid for twelve months from the semester of acceptance indicated in the applicant's admission letter.
 Successful applicants who have not completed any degree-applicable courses within that period must reapply for admission.